CofluxLabs/coflux/docs/docs/logging.md

 # Logging

 Log messages can be recorded from tasks using `log_debug`, `log_info`, `log_warning` and `log_error`.
-In each case the function accepts a 'template' and a set of labels.
-Labels will be substituted into the template, or shown alongside if they aren't present in the template.
+In each case the function accepts a 'template' and a set of values.
+Values will be substituted into the template, or shown alongside if a placeholder isn't present in the template.
 For example:

 ```python
 import coflux as cf